wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Petra:** Oh _disappointed_, can I have a selfie?

-**Obi-Wan:** No! _to Jedis_ Your potential is great, but you have much to learn.
+**Obi-Wan:** No! _to Jedis_ My young apprentices...
+Your potential is great, but you have much to learn.
 I shall teach you all that I know. _Petra is trying to take selfies and becoming annoying_.
 Sorry, I don't know your name...

 **Petra:** Oh the name's P~